Furoon/Project-Jarvis/README.md

 - Passwordmanager (to collect all passwords)
 - haveibeenpwned API (checks all emails and passwords in the passwordmanager)
 - Discord integration (to track my own (onlinetime something like that)
+- Logging (to the shell and write to data)